Kiran Kumar Reddy: As Chief Minister

 Reddy was made to be the new Chief Minister of Andhra Pradesh after incumbent Konijeti Rosaiah resigned citing personal reasons, by the Congress Legislature Party and authorised party in 2011.
 On 19 February 2014, he resigned from the post of Chief Minister, as MLA (legislator) and also from the Congress party, after the Telangana bill was passed in Lok Sabha.
 He was also the last chief minister for united Andhra Pradesh from Indian National Congress.

 Welfare programmes

 Reddy is credited with launching schemes such as Mee Seva, Rajiv Yuva Kiranalu, SC/ST Sub-Plan, Bangaru Thalli, Mana Biyyam, Amma Hastham, and the Chittor water scheme.

 Jai Samaikyandhra Party

 On 11 March 2014, Reddy wanted to launch a new political party in order to survive in the state and named as Jai Samaikyandhra Party, by opposing the centre's decision on bifurcation of the Andhra Pradesh state.
 He formally launched the party in Rajahmundry on 12 March 2014.
 Finally, Reddy dissolved it and re-joined INC on 13 July 2018.

 Bharatiya Janata Party

 Reddy left the Congress Party to join the Bharatiya Janata Party in April 2023.

+In the 2024 Lok Sabha elections, Kiran Kumar Reddy contested from Rajampet Lok Sabha constituency as the Bharatiya Janata Party candidate representing the TDP–BJP–JSP alliance.

+He secured 5,68,773 votes (42.67%) but lost by 76,071 votes to P. V. Midhun Reddy of the YSR Congress Party, who received 6,44,844 votes (48.93%).